-Long abstracts should be e-mailed as a single pdf file, with the presenting author's last (family) name as the start of the file name.
-The file should include title, all authors, the long abstract and an optional figure.
-Please use a subject of "ACS Emerging Technologies in Computational Chemistry Abstract".
-Send the long abstracts to:
+- Long abstracts should be a single pdf file, with the presenting author's last (family) name as the start of the file name.
+The abstract should include title, all authors, the long abstract, and an optional figure.

 Prof Carlos Simmerling